MatheweB/WiseExplorer/README.md

 knowledge — raw statistics, statistical clusters, minimax values, and **symbolic rules you can read** — and lets the *data itself* decide which to trust, move by move.

-## 🧮 It rediscovered the math that solves Nim
+## It self-discovers interpretable rules that solve games (like Nim)

 Nim has been *solved* since 1901: you win by always moving so that the bitwise **XOR of the pile sizes is zero** — the "nim-sum" (Bouton's theorem). **Wise Explorer was never told